Nonlinear Fore(Back)casting and Innovation Filtering for Causal-Noncausal VAR Models: Introduction

+Another contribution of this paper is in defining the nonlinear causal innovations for mixed VAR models and examining their identification issues.
+We describe the nonlinear IRF analysis of mixed VARs, with a shock applied to a locally explosive component of the process, and performed on- and off-bubble.
+The nonlinear causal innovation for the mixed VAR model is based on Gourieroux and Jasiak (2005), which has recently received attention in the context of nonlinear impulse response functions in macroeconomics [see, e.g. Gonzalves et al.(2021), Gourieroux and Lee (2025)].

 The paper is organized as follows.
-Section 2 describes the causal-noncausal VAR model and its constrained multiplicative form.
-Section 3 recalls the state-space representation of the mixed VAR model and derives the closed-form formulas of the multivariate predictive density for forecasting and backcasting.
-Section 4 defines the nonlinear causal innovations and discusses their identification and filtering.
-Section 5 reviews the semi-parametric estimation of the mixed VAR model and introduces a filtering algorithm and post-estimation inference on the random prediction set.
-A simulation study and an empirical application to a bivariate process of Bitcoin/USD and Ethereum/USD exchange rates are provided in Section 6.
+Section 2 describes the causal-noncausal VAR model and its state-space representation.
+Sections 3, 4 and 5 contain the new results.
+Section 3 proves the Markov property and derives the closed-form formulas of multivariate predictive density for forecasting and backcasting.
+Section 4 introduces the inference on the random set of prediction intervals.
+Section 5 defines the nonlinear causal innovations and discusses their identification and filtering.
+A simulation study and an empirical application to a bivariate process of oil prices and real US GDP rates are presented in Section 6.
 Section 7 concludes.
-The technical results are given in Appendices A.1-A.3.
+The technical results are given in Appendices A.1-A.2.
 Appendix A.1 contains the proof of the forward and backward predictive density formula.
 Appendix A.2 explains the constraints induced by the multiplicative representation of a causal-noncausal VAR model.
-Online Appendix A.3 examines the (under)-identification of nonlinear innovations in a multivariate framework.

-Additional information is provided in the online Appendices B, C and D, which include a discussion of the identification conditions for Independent Component Analysis (ICA), the closed-form expression of the kernel-based semi-nonparametric estimator of predictive density, and additional results for the empirical applications.
+Online Appendices B, C, D and E present the closed-form expression of a kernel-based semi-nonparametric estimator of predictive density, give additional results on simulations and the empirical application of the mixed VAR model to oil prices and real GDP rates.

 \theequation{2.\arabic{equation}}